 As Britain First and the EDL marched into Trafalgar square, police vans stormed into Northumberland Avenue, where the march would formally begin, the police then formed three lines, to seal off the march from the counter protest.
 It was later confirmed that large sections of the march were absent after being detained in a pub 200 meters away for unruly behavior

 The press quickly followed the march, a number of Britain First marchers turned to yell at our reporter and a hijabi Muslim girl standing close by to “go back to your country” and “terrorist scum, off our streets”

-CUB magazine approached Tommy Robinson, who was being monitored closely by police, to question whether he was using the attack to “unfairly push a dangerous and divisive narrative”, Tommy responded briefly saying:
+CUB magazine approached Tommy Robinson, who was being monitored closely by police, to question whether he was using the attack to “opportunistically push a divisive narrative”, Tommy responded briefly saying:

 “I’m not part of the march, if you go through the history, to be honest, I’ve never really got on with the leadership of this organisation, I’m just here to report truthfully”